saumyamehta17/algorithm_and_system_design/system_designs/scaling.md

 ## The Catchies

-## vertical scalling
+## Scaling
+It is a capacity of system to grow to manage increased demands eg. increased data volume, increased amount of work

+## vertical scaling - adding more power to existing machine(Eg Mysql)
-- increasing process, memory, cores but at some point its not enough resource

-Even though now a days CPU come with many cores, for example quadcores which has 4 cores or 4 brains in one chip.

-in old days, when one core which perform 4 tasks like - printing, google map opening etc are happening simultenously but in reality, CPU is spliting and scheduling all 4 program serially.
+increasing process, memory, cores but at some point its not enough resource.
+Even though now a days CPU come with many cores, for example quadcores which has 4 cores or 4 brains in one chip. in old days, when one core which perform 4 tasks like - printing, google map opening etc are happening simultenously but in reality, CPU is spliting and scheduling all 4 program serially.
 But with 4 cores - 4 requests can be served at the same time.

+Single Machine is limited to some capacity

 ## Disks and Memory